We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Kits get delivered to your front door in a discreet box and offer quick test results.

 Each kit comes with two test swabs and simple instructions.
-Additionally, for those who need to monitor their pH levels regularly, the brand offers subscription options.
+Additionally, for people who need to monitor their pH levels regularly, the brand offers subscription options.

 Reviews show satisfaction with the tests among customers who are prone to yeast infections and those looking for affordable options.
 Others appreciate that the test is discreet and they don’t have to make regular trips to their pharmacy.